parcr/lifeActuary_1.3.2/README.md

-> # LifeActuary 1.3
+# lifeActuary 1.3.2
-Package *lifeactuary* is a Python library to perform actuarial mathematics on life contingencies and classical financial mathematics computations.
+Package *lifeActuary* is a Python library to perform actuarial mathematics on life contingencies and classical financial mathematics computations.
 Versatile, simple and easy to use.
 The main functions are implemented using the usual actuarial approach, making it a natural choice for the life actuary.

 This document is produced as a descriptive tool on how to use the package and as a user guide for the developed actuarial functions.
 For each actuarial function, an illustrative example is provided.

 The package uses Python version >= 3.6.